A Variety of Workshops!

 Whether you want to call it a junk journal, smash book, scrap book or inspiration journal this is bookbinding pure joy, straight forward and addictive, you'll want to make them for all your friends.

-It's a no glue, machine or hand stitched binding using found and recycled papers.
+It's a no glue binding using only a sewing machine or hand stitched binding.
+Use found and recycled papers.

 Give an old book a new lease of life by using its’ covers to house your very own sketchbook or journal.
 Make a themed inspiration book using specifically chosen papers or use a variety of recycled papers for your thoughts and drawings.
 Perfect as a base for mixed media, as a prompt for creative writing or art journaling.

-All of Cat’s workshops can be customised depending on your group’s location, size and duration of session.
+All of Cat’s workshops can be customized depending on your group’s location, size and duration of session.

 All day workshops are based on a 10 – 4pm day with a break for lunch.